intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/split-case.md

 # How to Split a Case

-`Split case` in React UI is implemented as a grid action available for Cases resources via a grid's context menu:
+`Split case` action in React UI is implemented as a grid action available for Cases resources via a grid's context menu:

 ![context-menu](split-case/images/react-ui-image1.png)